Against Inflammation

 Future studies should focus on:

-• Randomized Controlled Trials (RCTs): Large-scale randomized controlled clinical trials to confirm the anti-inflammatory effects of olive oil and establish optimal doses.
+• Randomized Controlled Trials (RCTs): Large-scale randomized, controlled clinical trials to confirm the anti-inflammatory effects of olive oil and establish optimal doses.

 • Mechanisms of Action: Further research into the molecular mechanisms through which olive oil polyphenols exert their anti-inflammatory effects.